gmave/BackendProject_Appdev/README.md

 # Backend Project for App Dev class

 This is a basic application for the backend.
+The .env file with the secret key is exposed mostly for demonstration/educuation purposes only.

 ## Table of Contents